Council Tax discounts

-A full Council Tax bill assumes that there are two or more adults living in a dwelling.
-Certain people can be disregarded for council tax purposes.
+A full Council Tax bill assumes that 2 or more adults live in a dwelling.
+Certain people can be disregarded for Council Tax purposes.
 If you are disregarded then it means that we do not count you when we work out the number of people living at your dwelling.

 People that are disregarded

 Education and training: